 71 Australian Broadcasting Corporation v.
 O'Neill 227 CLR 57.

 72 Mann v Paterson Constructions Pty Ltd HCA 32.

 73 Chappel v.
 Hart (1998) 195 CLR 232, 270–1.

 74 Tabet v.
 Gett (2010) 240 CLR 537, 578.

 75 Henville v.
 Walker (2001) 206 CLR 459, 482.

 76 Monarch SS Co Ltd v.
 A/B Karlshamns Oljefabriker AC 196, 227; Fitzgerald v.
 Penn (1954) 91 CLR 268, 277; Challenge Bank Ltd v.
 V L Cooper & Associates Pty Ltd 1 VR 220, 231.

-81 Federally, certain causes of action under the Competition and Consumer Act 2010 (Cth), Australian Securities and Investments Commission Act 2001 (Cth), and Corporations Act 2001 (Cth) are subject to proportionate liability.
-At the State level, the regime is established in relation to State based causes of action under the Civil Liability Act 2002 (NSW), Wrongs Act 1958 (Vic), Civil Liability Act 2002 (WA), Civil Liability Act 2003 (Qld), Law Reform (Contributory Negligence and Apportionment of Liability) Act 2001 (SA), Civil Liability Act 2002 (Tas), Proportionate Liability Act 2005 (NT), and Civil Law (Wrongs) Act 2002 (ACT).
-Various State level consumer protection statutes also contain provisions for proportionate liability.
+80 Federally, certain causes of action under the Competition and Consumer Act 2010 (Cth), the Securities and Investments Commission Act 2001 (Cth) and the Corporations Act 2001 (Cth) are subject to proportionate liability.
+At the state level, the regime is established in relation to state-based causes of action under the Civil Liability Act 2002 (NSW), the Wrongs Act 1958 (Vic), the Civil Liability Act 2002 (WA), the Civil Liability Act 2003 (Qld), the Law Reform (Contributory Negligence and Apportionment of Liability) Act 2001 (SA), the Civil Liability Act 2002 (Tas), the Proportionate Liability Act 2005 (NT) and the Civil Law (Wrongs) Act 2002 (ACT).
+Various state-level consumer protection statutes also contain provisions for proportionate liability.